William I of Württemberg: Later years and death

 William's marriage looked happy to outsiders, but in actuality was completely shattered.
 He was constantly accompanied by his mistress, Amalie, on private visits.
-He did not trust his son, Prince Charles, to takeover governmental functions; Charles's homosexual inclinations troubled him.
+He did not trust his son, Prince Charles, to take over governmental functions; Charles's homosexual inclinations troubled him.
 He was very fond of his daughter-in-law and niece, Crown Princess Olga.
 She often had to mediate between her husband and her father-in-law, which over long periods led to a tense relationship between her and William.
 His daughters from his marriage to Catherine both had marital disputes with their husbands, Alfred von Neipperg and William III of the Netherlands.

 King William became increasingly hard of hearing with age and underwent frequent treatment from the 1850s.
 In the autumn of 1863, his condition deteriorated.
 He had little contact with his family, whereas his mistress Amalie was constantly with him.
 He was often visited by the writer Friedrich Wilhelm Hackländer.
 Before his death, he had his private letters and records destroyed.